 Master of Education

-Graduate Certificate, Graduate Diploma
+(Graduate Certificate, Graduate Diploma)

 The Faculty of Education and Social Work's Master of Education (MEd) is one of the largest postgraduate coursework programs of its kind in Australia, and is designed to develop and support the careers of teaching professionals, education administrators, researchers and policy makers.
 It does not lead to a professional teaching qualification.
-Candidates interested in a graduate-level teaching qualification should consult the Master of Teaching pages.
+Applicants interested in a graduate-level teaching qualification should consult the Master of Teaching pages.

 Graduate certificate and graduate diploma students receive full credit for the units they have completed if they choose to subsequently enrol in a master's program.